Ada-Developers-Academy/core-unit-1/approaching-a-problem/pseudocode-and-logic.md

 ##### !end-question
 ##### !options

-* The developer started with equal parts of readable pseudocode and working Python code
+* The developer started by writing out subproblems in a numbered list, then used that list to write working Python code

-* The developer started with a lot of readable pseudocode, and replaced the pseudocode with Python code step-by-step, starting with the "outermost" (non-indented) pseudocode
+* The developer started by writing out subproblems in a numbered list, then used that list to write a lot of readable pseudocode, and replaced the pseudocode with Python code step-by-step, starting with the "outermost" (non-indented) pseudocode

-* The developer started with a lot of readable pseudocode, and replaced the pseudocode with Python code step-by-step, starting with the "innermost" (indented) pseudocode
+* The developer started by writing out subproblems in a numbered list, then used that list to write a lot of readable pseudocode, and replaced the pseudocode with Python code step-by-step, starting with the "innermost" (most indented) pseudocode

-* The developer started with a working Python solution, and then replaced the Python code with pseudocode
+* The developer started by writing working Python solution, and then replaced the Python code with pseudocode

 ##### !end-options
 ##### !answer